 Always solutions focused, ensuring conversations are shared with outcomes based on genuine partnership with communities.
 Alfred has consistently challenged processes to find innovation approaches to addressing social needs.

-Dr Itzhak Gerberg, Israeli Ambassador to New Zealand
+Ambassador Dr. Itzhak Gerberg, Israeli Ambassador to New Zealand

 Ambassador Dr. Itzhak Gerberg completed his Masters Degree in Political Science from the Haifa University and obtained his PhD in International Politics from the University of South Africa.

 He started his diplomatic career for the Israeli Foreign Ministry in 1985 as Second Secretary in Manila, followed by a posting at the Israeli Consulate in Bombay – India as the Consul General.

 In 1996 he became the Consul General for the Israeli Consulate in Shanghai and between 1999 and 2012 he held Ambassadorial positions to Zimbabwe, Mozambique, Namibia, Zambia, Botswana, Malawi and later on in Georgia.

 Ambassador Dr. Gerberg was appointed Israeli Ambassador to New Zealand in July 2016 and is joined by his wife Shifra Gerberg.